-Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in the fall of 2006 after three decades mainly spent as a journalist specializing in international reporting.
-His interests at the University of Texas at Austin include examining the changing roles of both foreign reporting and journalistic storytelling in a time of digital revolution, and in helping students to cope with and benefit from such changes.
+Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in 2006 after a career mainly spent in international reporting.
+His interests at the University of Texas at Austin include examining the role of journalistic storytelling in a time of digital revolution, and in helping students cope with and benefit from the changes.

-Dahlby spent 13 years living in Asia, where he served as Tokyo bureau chief for The Washington Post and Newsweek, respectively, and over his career has covered events in Japan, China, Korea, and Southeast Asia.
-In 1987, he became managing editor of Newsweek International in New York, where he helped direct and coordinate worldwide news coverage.
+Dahlby spent 13 years living in Asia, where he served as Tokyo bureau chief for The Washington Post and Newsweek, respectively.
+In 1987, he became managing editor of Newsweek International in New York, where he helped direct and coordinate worldwide news coverage before leaving in 1988 to embark on an independent career.
 As a regular contributor to National Geographic magazine between 1993 and 2002, Dahlby specialized in writing about Asia.
-His book about Islamic fundamentalism in Indonesia, “Allah’s Torch: A Report from Behind the Scenes in Asia's War on Terror,” was published in January 2005 by William Morrow.
+His book about Islamic fundamentalism in Indonesia, “Allah’s Torch: A Report from Behind the Scenes in Asia's War on Terror,” was published in 2005 by William Morrow.

-Dahlby has also worked in documentary films for television.
-He was Series Director and co-creator for “The Fifties,” an eight-hour miniseries based on author David Halberstam’s best-selling history of America's signature decade that debuted on The History Channel in 1997.
-Dahlby won a national Sports Emmy Award for his role in producing “SportsCentury,” a series first aired on ESPN in 1999 that examines the lives of the great athletes of the 20th century.
-He served as Special Correspondent for “The Pacific Century,” an Emmy Award-winning series that debuted on PBS in 1992.
+Dahlby was Series Director and co-creator of “The Fifties,” an eight-hour documentary miniseries based on author David Halberstam’s best-selling history of America's signature decade that debuted on The History Channel in 1997.
+He won a national Sports Emmy Award for his role in producing “SportsCentury,” a series first airing on ESPN in 1999 that examined the lives of the great athletes of the 20th century.
+Dahlby served as Special Correspondent for “The Pacific Century,” an award-winning series that debuted on PBS in 1992.

-Dahlby won an Overseas Press Club Award for Newsweek’s coverage of South Korea’s rise as a trading power in the 1980s.
-As a member of a Newsweek reporting team, he helped produce “The End of the World That Was: Six Lives in the Atomic Age,” a book about the atomic-bombings of Hiroshima and Nagasaki.
-He is co-author with B.H.
+Dahlby won an Overseas Press Club Award for Newsweek’s team coverage of South Korea’s rise as a trading power in the 1980s.
+As a member of another Newsweek reporting team, he helped produce “The End of the World That Was: Six Lives in the Atomic Age,” a book about the atomic-bombings of Hiroshima and Nagasaki.
+He is coauthor with B.H.
 Kean, M.D., of “MD: One Doctor's Adventures Among the Famous and Infamous From the Jungles of Panama to a Park Avenue Practice.”

-Dahlby graduated with a Bachelor of Arts in history (summa cum laude, Phi Beta Kappa) from the University of Washington in Seattle in 1972.
+Dahlby graduated with a Bachelor of Arts in Japan Regional Studies (focus on history), summa cum laude, Phi Beta Kappa, from the University of Washington in Seattle in 1972.
 He received a Master of Arts in Regional Studies-East Asia from Harvard University in 1976.
-He studied intensive Japanese at the Inter-University Center in Tokyo, a language program administered by Stanford University, in 1973-1974, and became a research fellow at the University of Tokyo’s faculty of law the following year.
-He started his journalistic career as a reporter for the AP-Dow Jones Economic Report in Tokyo before taking a job as Tokyo correspondent for the Hong Kong-based Far Eastern Economic Review in 1976.
+He studied intensive Japanese at the Inter-University Center in Tokyo, a program administered by Stanford University, in 1973-1974, and became a research fellow at the University of Tokyo’s faculty of law the following year.
+He started his journalistic career as a reporter for the AP-Dow Jones Economic Report in Tokyo in 1976 before becoming Tokyo correspondent for the Hong Kong-based Far Eastern Economic Review.